MdRehan2007/Student-Record-Management-System-SRMS-_CodingSkills/README.md

 # Student-Record-Management-System-SRMS-_CodingSkills
 Student Record Management System Description

-Header Files & Constants

-Description:
-The program starts by importing the required C libraries and defining constants used throughout the system.

-stdio.h – Input/Output

-stdlib.h – File handling and memory

-string.h – String comparison & manipulation

-STUDENT_FILE – Stores all student records

-CREDENTIAL_FILE – Stores login information

-🔑 Login Function

-Handles user authentication and role detection.

-Prompts for username & password

-Reads credentials.txt

-Compares credentials

-Sets currentUser and currentRole

-Returns 1 (success) or 0 (fail)

-📋 Add Student Function

-Adds a new student record to the system.

-Takes roll number, name, marks

-Opens file in append mode

-Writes record into students.txt

-Confirms successful addition

-🟦 Two-Column UI Cards (Like Your Pictures)
-<table> <tr> <td width="50%">
-🖥️ Display Students Function

-Shows all stored student records in tabular format.

-Opens students.txt

-Reads each record

-Displays Roll, Name, Marks

-Handles empty file case

-</td> <td width="50%">
+📘 Header Files & Constants

+This section contains the required libraries and fixed constants used across the project.

+#include <stdio.h> — Standard input/output

+#include <stdlib.h> — File handling & utilities

+#include <string.h> — String comparison & manipulation

+📁 STUDENT_FILE — Stores all student information

+🔑 CREDENTIAL_FILE — Stores usernames, passwords, and roles

+🔐 Login Function

+This function handles the entire authentication process.

+Prompts for username and password

+Reads credentials from credentials.txt

+Compares user input with stored data

+Sets currentUser & currentRole when correct

+Returns 1 if success, 0 if login fails

+🧭 Main Menu Controller

+Directs the user to the correct menu based on role.

+Checks the role (ADMIN / STAFF / USER / GUEST)

+Loads respective menu

+Ensures restricted access for lower roles

+👑 Admin Menu

+Admin has full privileges in the system.

+➕ Add Student

+📋 Display Students

+🔍 Search Student

+✏️ Update Student

+🗑️ Delete Student

+🚪 Logout

+👤 User Menu

+User has limited access.

+📋 Display Students

+🔍 Search Student

+🚪 Logout

+👨‍🏫 Staff Menu

+Similar to User with viewing options.

+📋 Display Students

+🔍 Search Student

+🚪 Logout

+👁️ Guest Menu

+Guest can only view records.

+📋 Display Students

+🚪 Logout

+➕ Add Student Function

+Adds a new student entry to the database.

+Takes Roll No, Name, Marks

+Appends data to students.txt

+Shows “Student added successfully!”

+❗ Used only by Admin

+📋 Display Students Function

+Shows all stored student records.

+Opens file in read mode

+Prints Roll, Name, Marks for each record

+If no file found → prints “No students found”

 🔍 Search Student Function

-Finds a specific student using roll number.
+Searches for a student using roll number.

-Prompts for roll number
+Asks for roll number

-Scans each record

-Displays details if found

-Prints message if not found

-</td> </tr> </table>
-<table> <tr> <td width="50%">
+Compares with each entry

+If matched → Displays Name + Marks

+If not → Shows “Student not found”

 ✏️ Update Student Function

-Modifies existing student information.
+Modifies an existing record safely.

-Creates temporary file
+Creates a temporary file

-Copies all records
+Copies all data

-Updates only matching roll number
+Updates only the matched student

-Replaces old file with updated copy
+Replaces old file with updated data

-</td> <td width="50%">
+🔐 Admin only

 🗑️ Delete Student Function

 Deletes a student permanently.

-Asks roll number
+Asks for roll number

 Skips matching record while copying

-Rewrites remaining data
+Writes all others into a temp file

 Replaces original file

-</td> </tr> </table>
-🧭 Main Function
+🛑 Admin only

+🧠 Main Program Flow

-Controls the entire program flow.
+Controls the entire execution order.

-Starts login process
+Login

-Calls correct menu by role
+Show menu based on role

-Performs user-selected operation

-Ends when user logs out
+Execute selected operations

+Loop until logout

+Program ends gracefully